lannannanna/mobile-web-verification/README.md

 ### Already a Truecaller Developer?

 - Login to your account to create a new app.
 Add your App Name and the Callback URL, where we'll post your access token.
 Make sure you follow the [guidelines for the Callback URL](#guidelines-for-the-callback-url).
+In case you already have a key for using web sign in for your app, you can use that for both the Web and mobile-web sign in flow (creating a new app is not necessary).
 - Once we've got the info about your account and your app, we will provide you with a unique "appKey" for that application.
 You'll use this key in the header, for us to be able to authorize your requests.

 ### New to Truecaller Devs?